 Bereavement Leave.
-In the case of the death of the wife, husband, child, or (step) child of a regular full time employee, or of the employee's (or spouse's) (step) father, (step) mother, (step) brother, (step) sister, (step) grandparent, (step) grandchild, or legal dependent, the employee shall be granted permission to be absent from duty by the office of the Executive Director for Human Resources Management for as many days, not to exceed five, during the individual employee's service year as may be necessary in the opinion of the office of the Executive Director for Human Resources Management for Human Resources Management for as many days, not to exceed five, during the individual employee's service year as may be necessary in the opinion of the office of the Executive Director for Human Resources Management for attendance at the funeral and for any other purposes directly arising out of said death, and no deduction of pay shall be made for the days of absence so granted.
+In the case of the death of the wife, husband, child, or (step) child of a regular full time employee, or of the employee's (or spouse's) (step) father, (step) mother, (step) brother, (step) sister, (step) grandparent, (step) grandchild, or legal dependent, the employee shall be granted permission to be absent from duty by the office of the Office of Human Resources for as many days, not to exceed five, during the individual employee's service year as may be necessary in the opinion of the Office of Human Resources for attendance at the funeral and for any other purposes directly arising out of said death, and no deduction of pay shall be made for the days of absence so granted.